What I believe in and why I am running for office

 Control budgets the right way

-My management experience gives me the skills to work with the other commissioners in reducing budgets when necessary without demoralizing employees.
-We must support our County Department Heads in their efforts to accomplish that.
+My management experience gives me the skills to work with the other commissioners in reducing budgets and expenses without demoralizing employees.
 Demoralizing employees hurts productivity, and damages customer service.
 It appears this is happening to workers at Bonner County.